okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/angular/install-sdk.md

     npm install @okta/okta-auth-js@5.9.1
     ```

-1. Navigate to the `samples-js-angular` folder, and create a configuration file, `testenv` (no extension).
+1. Navigate to the `samples-js-angular` folder and create a configuration file called`testenv` (no extension).

     >**Note:** You may need to install the `dotenv` package if not already installed (`npm install dotenv`).